flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 This shows the CG and ZFWCG envelope of the aircraft.
 The current CG is sown in cyan and the ZFWCG is shown in white.

-These current value indicators move during boarding and de-boarding and loading and unloading of cargo.
+These current value indicators move during boarding and deboarding and loading and unloading of cargo.

 ### Interactive Seating and Cargo Diagram
 ![flypad-ground-payload-seatscargo](../../assets/flypados3/flypad-ground-payload-seatscargo.png)

 This widget shows the planned and current loading of the cabin and cargo visually.

-It also allows to change the loading by clicking on the seats or cargo areas.
+It also allows changing the loading by clicking on the seats or cargo areas.

-- Click on seats to plan to board/de-board individual passengers.
+- Click on seats to plan to board/deboard individual passengers.
 - Click on the cargo areas to plan to change cargo and cargo distribution.
-- Click on the boarding/de-boarding button to start the process.
+- Click on the boarding/deboarding button to start the process.

 The current cabin and cargo area layout of the A32NX consists of: